abawer/MorphReuse/README.md

 - All unfrozen parts are trainable.

 **MorphReuse**
-- All encoder layers are frozen.
+- All encoder layers are frozen, except for three last layers.
 - The top 2 layers and classifier are wrapped with `MorphReuseLinearWrapperShared`.
-- Shared core is used across `q`, `k`, `v`, intermediate, output, and classifier projections.
+- Shared weights with trainable scaling per layer are used across `q`, `k`, `v`, intermediate, output, and classifier projections.
-- Only the core and adapters are trained.

 **LoRA**
 - Applies LoRA to top 2 layers and classifier.